Azure-Samples/ms-identity-dotnet-adfs-to-aad/1-ADFS-Host/1-1-Setup-SAML-Playground/README.md

 ## About the sample

-This sample is a .NET MVC web application, configured to use SAML single-sign-on on AD FS, that you could use as a playground to test the migration to Azure AD.
+This sample is a .NET MVC web application, configured to use SAML single-sign-on on AD FS, that you could use as a playground app to test the migration to Azure AD.

 ### Pre-requisites

 - [Visual Studio](https://aka.ms/vsdownload)
 - .NET Framework 4.7.2
-- An Internet connection
 - An AD FS environment
 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/en-us/documentation/articles/active-directory-howto-tenant/)